Subject Summary: Part II Materials Science

 The course is taught by the Department of Materials Science & Metallurgy.

-- to study in depth the production, characterisation and application of materials and devices, building on knowledge obtained in Part IA and Part IB Materials Science;
+- to study in depth the production, characterisation and practical application of materials and devices, building on knowledge obtained in Part IA and Part IB Materials Science;

 - to provide sufficient background to enable students to continue with more advanced topics in Part III Materials Science;